Pinafore/nlp-hw/tfidf/README.md

-This first homework will be relatively easy.
+This first real programming homework will be relatively easy.
 The most important parts of this homework are to understand how I do homeworks for the course, my coding style, and the level of coding required for the course.